spree/spree/guides/content/user/products/creating.md

 title: Creating a New Product
 ---

-[TODO] Fill in this user guide on all of the elements of a product and its variants.

 # Creating Products

 To create a new product for your store, go into the Admin Dashboard, click the *Products* tab, and click the *New Product* button.